-Wendy has created unique and comfortable settings where clients can let go of everyday pressures in order to work in an optimal manner with qualified and experienced professionals.
-Wendy is passionate in offering clients a variety of choices for accessing the right type of therapy for themselves.
-Therefore Wendy now has a team of over 25 professionals based at her clinics, offering a variety of psychological and affiliated physical therapies to achieve a holistic or integrated approach to wellbeing.
+Wendy has created comfortable and stylish settings where clients can let go of everyday pressures in order to work in an optimal manner with qualified and experienced professionals.
+At Bramham Therapy, we are passionate in offering clients a variety of choices for accessing the right type of therapy for themselves.
+Whilst we specialise in talking therapies, we additionally offer a range of affiliated physical therapies to achieve a holistic or integrated approach to wellbeing.

-Since 2014 Wendy Bramham has been running cutting-edge professional seminars for therapists and health professionals in the wider communities of Berkshire and surrounding counties.
+Since 2014 Wendy Bramham has organised cutting-edge professional seminars for therapists and health professionals in the wider communities of Berkshire, Wiltshire and surrounding counties.

 Mission Statement and Ethics

 The principal objective of Bramham Therapy is to provide high quality professional psychological therapies and complementary health practices to the general public, in attractive and discreet town-centre premises.

 We believe in sharing knowledge and promoting education.
-We have published a vast array of information on health and psychology on the “resources” page of our website for the general public to read.
+We have published a vast array of free information on health and psychology on the “resources” page of our website for the general public to read.
 We also run cutting-edge professional development seminars to therapists and health practitioners in the wider community, and offer the possibility for qualified healthcare professionals, who meet our criteria, to join our team.